Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • New customers may need to align data, constraints, and operational rules before going live.

-Locus Is Ideal for
+Locus Is Ideal For

 • Enterprises running hybrid or multi-fleet operations across the first, mid, and last mile.

-Locus’ Pricing
+Locus Pricing

-Locus uses a custom pricing model that factors in delivery volume, the number of operating regions, fleet composition, and the specific modules required (like dispatch planning, orchestration, Track & Trace, or carrier management)
+Locus uses a custom pricing model that factors in delivery volume, the number of operating regions, fleet composition, and the specific modules required (dispatch planning, orchestration, Track & Trace, or carrier management).
+Pricing scales with usage and the depth of automation deployed.

 Locus’ User Testimonial